-I ultimately realized that we were already giving our clients a lot love and attention, maybe too much in some cases.
+I ultimately realized that we were already giving our clients a lot of love and attention, maybe too much in some cases.
 I mean even if it was a project and even it was sold through an agency; it’s hard for us to limit our output just because the budget isn’t there.
 Far too often we were giving our time away, and as a services company, time is all we have.
-If we were to be successful as a full service email agency things were going to have to change.
+If we were to be successful as a full-service email agency things were going to have to change.

 Keep in mind that “full service” means different things to different people.
 For us, it’s simply an À la carte custom selection of our service offerings which are rolled up into a package of sorts and tied together with the promise of ownership.

 From our client’s perspective, this mix-and-match, full-service approach almost always yields better results and costs less.
-However it created new challenges for me and my team.
-Unlike one-off projects, which are often produced in a vacuum or directed by the client, we now have to take near complete ownership of the success of our client’s long term email program.
+However, it created new challenges for me and my team.
+Unlike one-off projects, which are often produced in a vacuum or directed by the client, we now have to take near-complete ownership of the success of our client’s long term email program.
 It’s a huge responsibility and takes a lot of time.
 We quickly learned that the way approached these full-serve engagements had to change.

 After a few failed attempts at merely repackaging our offerings we ultimately took a page from the playbooks of our ESP friends, who provide software-as-a-service.
-In the end we found a way to morph our standalone services into a service-as-a-service model which allows us to be far more efficient and provide the client with predicable billing without a term commitment.
-Initially our hourly rate took a big hit but due to the improvements in our production, coupled with the previously-unknown joys of recurring revenue, our top and bottom lines were soon happy and healthy but maybe more importantly everyone is currently fulfilled.
+In the end, we found a way to morph our standalone services into a service-as-a-service model which allows us to be far more efficient and provide the client with predicable billing without a term commitment.
+Initially, our hourly rate took a big hit but due to the improvements in our production, coupled with the previously-unknown joys of recurring revenue, our top and bottom lines were soon happy and healthy but maybe more importantly everyone is currently fulfilled.

-It took me a while to come to realization that I didn’t need blinders to stay to the course.
+It took me a while to come to the realization that I didn’t need blinders to stay to the course.
 I simply listened to our customers and then found a way to give them what they wanted.

 This experience has also opened my opens to the concept of Thoughtful Monetization.
-For example we now sell a data product that helps Email Services Providers to preemptively identify potentially harmful mailers, we call it BlackBox.
+For example, we now sell a data product that helps Email Services Providers to preemptively identify potentially harmful mailers, we call it BlackBox.